Want to fall in love with Oaxaca as much as I did?

 - LOCATION: Google Maps

-Probably one of the most beautiful buildings in the city is Santo Domingo Church and Monastery.
+One of Oaxaca’s most beautiful buildings is Santo Domingo Church and Monastery.
 Built between 1575 and 1608, the church was named in honor of Santo Domingo de Guzman, a Spanish monk who founded the Dominicans.
 This religious order was known for protecting the indigenous population against the greed of the colonists.

 4. Tour the Oaxaca Botanical Gardens